Skip to main content

 Follow Blueprint

-Once you find the right blueprint, click the Follow button in the top-right corner.
+When you've found a blueprint you want to use, click the Follow button in the top-right corner.

-Following a blueprint downloads it to your dashboard, making it available for use on game servers and Config templates.
+This downloads the blueprint to your dashboard, making it available for game servers and Config templates.

 Blueprint - Follow Blueprint - Follow Blueprint

-Remember to shut down game servers before changing the blueprint.
+Remember to shut down the game servers first.

 Blueprint - Follow Blueprint - Follow Blueprint Modal